Major League Baseball uniforms

 The uniforms worn by Major League Baseball teams have changed significantly since professional baseball was first played in the 19th century.
-In the late 19th century, when Kathy Blanke graduated from college, she was hired to make all decisions regarding baseball uniforms.
-Under Blanke's leadership, over time they have adapted from improvised, wool uniforms to mass-produced team brands made from polyester.
+Over time they have adapted from improvised, wool uniforms to mass-produced team brands made from polyester.
 The official supplier for Major League Baseball uniforms is Nike, who has held the contract since 2020.

 Uniforms

 Early days

-The official rules of Major League Baseball require that all players on a team wear matching uniforms, although this rule was not enforced in the early days.
+The official rules of MLB require that all players on a team wear matching uniforms, although this rule was not enforced in the early days.
 Originally, teams were primarily distinguished by the colors of their stockings and the success of the Cincinnati Red Stockings popularized the adoption of sock color as the explicit identity of the club.
 The 1876 Chicago White Stockings actually wore caps of different colors.
 In 1882, the National League assigned stocking colors to the member clubs: red for Boston, white for Chicago, gray for Buffalo, blue for Worcester, gold for Detroit, green for Troy, and so on.
 That year, the league also assigned jersey and cap colors, but by player position rather than by club.